WHO WE ARE

 We strive to utilize our professional and personal experience to provide innovative, competent, and compassionate services for each of our clients.

 Carolina decided to pursue a career in law to use her personal and professional experience to represent and educate underserved communities.
-Carolina is a third-year law student at John Marshall Law School, where she was the recipient of the John E. Ryan Merit Scholarship.
-She founded United Voices Foundation her first-year in law school to build an organization dedicated to serving, educating, and representing underserved communities.
+Carolina is a third-year law student at John Marshall Law School, where she was the recipient of the John E. Ryan Merit Scholarship and recognized on the Dean's list.
+She founded United Voices Foundation during her first year in law school to build an organization dedicated to serving, educating, and representing underserved communities.
+Carolina has received the Clinical Legal Education Award and Islamic Circle of North America Community Service Award for her work with United Voices Foundation.

 In her spare time, Carolina volunteers with the Southern Poverty Law Center and Atlanta Volunteers Lawyer's Foundation to provide legal representation to individuals unable to afford an attorney.
-She also serves as a mentor in the Atlanta's John Marshall Mentoring Program and as an Treasurer in the Immigration Law Society.
+She also serves as a mentor in Atlanta's John Marshall Law School Mentoring Program and as a Treasurer in the Immigration Law Society.

 Corey Martin, Esq.